-Other Income, Net.
-Other expense consists of non-operating costs such as foreign currency transaction gains and losses, interest income and expense and prior to 2017, changes in the fair value of contingent consideration related to acquisitions.
+Other Expense/Income, Net.
+Other expense consists of non-operating costs such as foreign currency transaction gains and losses, interest income and expense, impairments related to long-term non-operating investments, and prior to 2017, changes in the fair value of contingent consideration related to acquisitions.
 As we increase the volume of business transacted in foreign currencies resulting from international expansion and as currency rates fluctuate, we expect foreign currency gains and losses to continue to fluctuate.

 Income Taxes.
 We compute income taxes using the asset and liability method, under which deferred tax assets and liabilities are determined based on the difference between the financial statement and tax bases of assets and liabilities using enacted statutory income tax rates in effect for the year in which the differences are expected to affect taxable income.
 Valuation allowances are established when necessary to reduce net deferred tax assets to the amount expected to be realized.
-As of March 31, 2018, we have not recorded any such valuation allowances.
+As of June 30, 2018, we have not recorded any such valuation allowances.